 Yes, that’s right, they’d hatched a plan to have a load of friends around for a sleepover at the start of the summer holidays.
 While I’d heard mutterings about this birthday party, they’d gone much further than simply talking about it.

 Helen, you see, had handwritten a load of invites stating date, time, address and listing a load of items participants were to bring such as a torch and sleeping bag.
 Oh, yes, and each invite featured my mobile number so people could RSVP.

-Izzy, meanwhile, had persuaded someone at school the invites were genuine and managed to get them to put them in the kids’ school bags.
+Izzy, meanwhile, had persuaded a teaching assistant the invites were genuine and managed to get this individual to put them in the kids’ school bags.
 The first I knew about this was when a kid came running up to me in the playground brandishing his party invite.